ncuskey/silver-umbrella/README.md

    - Get your API key from [https://neural.grammarbot.io/](https://neural.grammarbot.io/)
    - Create a `.env.local` file in the project root
    - Add your API key: `GRAMMARBOT_API_KEY=your_api_key_here`
+   - Restart the dev server after adding the key
+   - If the key is missing or invalid, the app shows a small banner indicating GrammarBot is unavailable

 3. Start the development server:
    ```bash